 This video provides a comprehensive overview of the best pistol red dot sights available for 2026, highlighting key features and use cases for various applications like concealed carry and competition.
 It details specific models from brands such as Sig Sauer, Holosun, Trijicon, and Vortex, discussing their durability, reticle options, battery life, and mounting footprints.
 The content aims to help viewers make informed purchasing decisions to avoid wasting money on suboptimal optics.

-This guide details the installation of the new Olight Osight S and SE red dot sights onto the Glock 43X MOS.
-The presenter, Lenny McGill from GlockStore, highlights the direct-fit nature of these optics on the G43X MOS, eliminating the need for adapter plates.
-The process involves using the included specialized Torx wrench and screw set for a secure mount, allowing for co-witnessing with factory iron sights.
+This guide details the installation of the Olight Osight S and SE red dot sights onto a Glock 43X MOS.
+The video, presented by Lenny McGill from GlockStore, highlights the direct-fit nature of these optics on the G43X MOS, allowing for co-witness with iron sights.
+It also covers the unique charging system of the Osight S and the compatibility of both models with full-size Glocks via adapter plates.

 This YouTube video explores the Olight Osight S and Osight X red dot optics.
 The title "What In The Heck Is This??" suggests a focus on introducing and potentially reviewing these less common or intriguing sighting systems.
 Viewers can expect to learn about the features and functionalities of these Olight red dots, likely including their intended applications and performance.
 The video aims to inform viewers about these specific optics within the broader context of firearm accessories.